-Here, `it' is the iteration counter and `$\text{it}_\text{max}$' is the maximum number of iterations.
+} where `it' is the iteration counter, `$\text{it}_\text{max}$' is the maximum number of iterations.
 Since $\mu$ and $\omega$ are expressed in p.u., the maximum and minimum values for $\Delta\mu$ and $\Delta\omega$ are chosen accordingly to remain within numerically stable ranges.

 Substituting \cref{eq:discretization} into \cref{eq:p-expanded} yields: